 All facts in 10 minutes

 In 10 years, do you want to be among those who regret that they have not informed themselves?
 Or to those who have tried everything to save the earth as it was for themselves and their children?
 Get informed now, it takes only 10 minutes.
-If you have doubts about the climate change read this article and the references therin.
+If you have doubts about the climate change read this article and the references therein.
 In summary, the latest evaluation of world-wide studies is based on over 5000 references .
-This is an impressive number that corresponds to many thousands of man-years of work and their findings are shared by all independent scientists.
+This is an impressive number that corresponds to many thousands of person-years of work and their findings are shared by all independent scientists.

 What will happen (our current path)

 Climate change is not coming in the future, it is in full swing.
 In 2017, global warming exceeded 1°C compared to before 1900 [1,2].
 At the earth poles over 3°C had been reached already earlier (2013) .
 In northern Europe, 5°C higher average temperatures were measured in 2018 .
 This warming may not seem high, but it is enough to melt polar ice, warm the oceans and cause weather extremes (storms, El Niño, drought, forest fires, etc.), including also the northern hemisphere.
 In 2018 unusually devastating wildfires occured Sweden, Norway, Latvia, Germany, Great Britain and Ireland .
 Likewise, there were severe losses due to droughts, so that, for example, the German Federal Minister Klöckner on August 22, 2018 classified the extreme drought of 2018 as an exceptional weather event of national proportions and hundreds of millions were spent to help farmers (precipitation was the lowest since the beginning of the weather record [5,6]).
 But this has not been an isolated case: the last few years since the weather record are regularly the warmest ever (for example, the four warmest years in 2015, 2016, 2017 and 2018 were [4,7]).